synapta/wmch-interactive-maps/README.md

 Semantic UI Icons are available on wizard searching by class name.

 These steps are useful when the Semantic UI version is changed.

+## Troubleshooting

+- Issue: Validation error on a Unique Constraint after a migration, e.g. on histories
+- Fix with: `ALTER SEQUENCE histories_id_seq RESTART WITH 20` where 20 is the nextval you need, higher than last value for that sequence.